manifold-systems/manifold/manifold-deps-parent/manifold-props/README.md

 Property inference automatically works with code generated from annotation processors and Javac plugins.
 This is significant since generated code tends to reflect object models which result in a lot of getter/setter boilerplate.
-For instance, property inference reduces this GraphQL excerpt from this:
+For instance, using property inference reduces this GraphQL excerpt:
 ```java
 Actor person = result.getMovie().getLeadingRole().getActor();
 Likes likes = person.getLikes();